the0neWhoKnocks/diy-solar-generator/src/page/home.md

     {% imgPopUp 'mani:imgs/diagram/solar-generator-wiring-diagram', 'Wiring diagram' %}
     :::
 1. Charge each battery individually to 100%.
 This is so that when you wire the batteries together the voltage is the same which protects the consistency of the batteries cells.
 Significant voltage differences between batteries can cause damage or uneven wear when connected together.
 1. Wire batteries in parallel.
-Used a 1/2" socket wrench to tighten.
+I used a 1/2" socket wrench to tighten.
 For wires with curves, try to gently pull them in the curve shape while tightening, otherwise they'll go whatever direction you're tightening.
 1. I used a fabric measuring tape to get rough measurements for cables and wires.
-Basically I was imagining where components would be and I'd run the tape along the route a cable or wire would go.
+I was imagining where components would be and I'd run the tape along the route a cable or wire would go.
 Then it was a matter of cutting, crimping, soldering, taping, and heat-gunning until I had my completed cables/wires.<br />
     A lot of the components didn't have manuals or wiring diagrams, so I'm including them here to save you the headache.
     :::_ .imgs
     {% imgPopUp 'mani:imgs/diagram/shunt-wiring', 'Shunt wiring' %}